WHPE-FM

-WHPE-FM (95.5 MHz) is a radio station licensed to High Point, North Carolina, and serving the Piedmont Triad region of North Carolina, including Greensboro and Winston-Salem.
-The station broadcasts a Conservative Christian talk and teaching radio format and is owned by the Charlotte-based Bible Broadcasting Network, which has Christian stations around the U.S. National religious leaders heard on WHPE-FM include Adrian Rogers, Chuck Swindoll, Joni Eareckson Tada and J. Vernon McGee.
+WHPE-FM (95.5 MHz) is an FM radio station licensed to High Point, North Carolina, and serving the Piedmont Triad region of North Carolina, including Greensboro and Winston-Salem.
+The station broadcasts a Christian talk and teaching radio format and is owned by the Charlotte-based Bible Broadcasting Network, which has Christian stations around the U.S. National religious leaders heard on WHPE-FM include Adrian Rogers, Chuck Swindoll, Joni Eareckson Tada and J. Vernon McGee.

 WHPE-FM has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
 In addition, it feeds a network of FM translator stations in North Carolina, Virginia and West Virginia.

 History

-1070 WHPE (now WGOS) first signed on the air in July 1947 and its FM counterpart station, WHPE-FM, came on the air in November, that same year.
+WHPE-FM signed on in November 1947, months after its AM counterpart, WHPE (1070).
 That makes WHPE-FM one of the oldest FM stations in North Carolina.
-Both stations were originally owned by the High Point Enterprise daily newspaper.
-The newspapers initials, High Point Enterprise, formed the stations' call sign.
+Both stations were originally owned by the High Point Enterprise daily newspaper, from which the stations derived their call sign.